 - 1. Public consultations reverted that the Minister should consider applications for new licences for the benefit of the local economy and that older applications should be considered first and as a single entity - 2.
-Though local employment over the operation of the site
+Through local employment over the operation of the site - 3.
+Utilising the goods and services of the local area trades to service the operation and maintenance of the site